celo-org/docs/docs/cel2/l2-operator-guide.md

 2. Run the migration tool to migrate the datadir and produce the transition block.
 3. Run the L2 node with the migrated datadir.

-Sometime before the transition point, node operators must upgrade their existing L1 nodes to the latest release which will have a transition block configured.
-L1 nodes with a transition block configured will stop producing or accepting blocks at the block prior to the transition block.
-Once a node has reached this point it can be shut down and it's datadir can be migrated.
+Prior to the transition point, node operators must upgrade their existing L1 nodes to one of the specified releases below.
+These releases will have a transition block configured.
+L1 nodes with a transition block will cease producing or accepting blocks at the block immediately preceding the transition block.
+Once this point is reached, the node can be shut down, and its datadir can be migrated.

-### Migration blocks
+### Migration blocks and releases
 :::info
 * Alfajores *26384000*
+  * Release *not yet created*
 * Baklava *27110000*
+  * Release *not yet created*
 * Mainnet *not yet decided*
+  * Release *not yet created*
 :::

 ## Migrating data and running an L2 node